silaso1/agile-final-project/README.md

-# lab-agile-planning
+# agile-final-project
-this repository contains the lab for agile planning
+this repository contains the details of the final lab for agile planning